MohamedElashri/nmem/README.md

 `nmem` is a lightweight Bash script designed to provide a quick overview of system memory usage.
 While similar in functionality to the GNU `free` command, `nmem` is not intended as a direct replacement.
 Instead, it's a simplified tool offering basic insights into memory status on Linux systems.
 Its scope is limited to providing essential memory metrics in a human-readable format, with optional real-time monitoring.

-## Project Scope
+## Project Scope and Limitations

-- **Purpose**: `nmem` aims to give users a straightforward way to check memory usage without the complexity of the full `free` utility.
-It is perfect for those who want a quick glance at memory status, whether for personal monitoring or lightweight system management.
-- **Not a `free` Alternative**: This script is not meant to replace the `free` command from the GNU Core Utilities.
-It lacks many of the advanced features and platform integrations of `free`.
+- **Scope**: `nmem` provides a basic view of system memory.
+It does not offer the full range of metrics and options that `free` provides.
+- **Linux Only**: The script is designed for Linux systems with the `/proc/meminfo` file.
+It may not work on non-Linux systems.
-- **No Distribution Platform**: `nmem` will not be available through package managers or distributions.
-It is provided as a standalone script for users to install manually if they find it useful.
+- **No Package Management**: This tool will not be included in any package managers.
+It is intended for manual installation only.

-## Features

-- Displays basic memory metrics: Total, Used, Free, Buffers, and Cached.
-- Supports various units: Bytes, Kilobytes, Megabytes, Gigabytes, and human-readable format.
-- Real-time monitoring with the `--watch` flag, refreshing memory stats every second.
-- Lightweight and does not require any external dependencies beyond a POSIX-compliant shell.

 ## Installation